-Before You Start!
+Before You Start

 There are a few things I'd like to note before we jump in to your project!

-2) While you are waiting for your pretty fabric to wash & dry, I highly highly suggest sewing up a toile of this particular pattern.
-It has some unique features that may need tweaking before cutting into your final fabric, including a curved waistband, center front darts, and an open back of your choice.
-And since we all are shaped differently, any one of these special features might lay on us imperfectly.
+Plus, you can work on some techniques throughout the process that may be tricky and find your favorite way of putting everything together!
+And since we all are shaped differently, any part of this garment might lay on us imperfectly.
 Might as well work out those kinks while the fabric is tumbling away in the dryer!

-3) The seam allowance for this pattern is 1/2" / 1.3 cm unless otherwise noted!
+3) The seam allowance for this pattern is 1/2" (1,3 cm) unless otherwise noted.